DataScienceSpecialization/courses/01_DataScientistToolbox/02_03_commandLineInterface/index.Rmd

 - When you open your CLI you will see your prompt, which will looks something like the name of your computer, followed by your username, followed by a `$`
 - When you open your CLI you start in your home directory.
-- Whatever directory directory you're currently working with in your CLI is called the "working directory"
+- Whatever directory you're currently working with in your CLI is called the "working directory"

 <img class=center src=../../assets/img/IntroToCLI/bash1.png height=100%/>